 You might think, though, that you have to tear down your old space to build a new one.
 In reality, the opposite is true.
 Instead of that, you can turn your conservatory into a new extension, changing the space into one you and your family will love.
 You can even incorporate parts of your conservatory into the build.

-Also, the possibilities are endless.
+Also, the possibilities are endless with a conservatory conversion to extension.
 You could add another storey, a new kitchen, or create an expansive social space that stays warm all year round.
 Either way, by converting a conservatory to an extension, you can get one of these builds for much less cost!

 If you have a conservatory in your home, then it may already be an afterthought.
 Older builds get too hot in the summer and cold in the winter to use.
 Because of this, you don’t, wasting space inside your home.
 Additionally, if you only use your conservatory as a storage space, then the issues can get worse.